 8. Rinse your face with cool water and use an after shave cream.

 9. Don’t leave your razor/shaving bic on the shower or sink where it will constantly be getting wet (most especially if you insist on using an already used one).

 10. Make sure you regularly exfoliate and moisturize your skin in-between shaves to make sure it’s easy for those hairs to pop out through your skin.

 I hope these tips become helpful to you guys and maybe, even make you want to use a razor again.
-If you have any more shaving tips you know that can prevent shaving irritation and in-grown hair, please leave that in the comment box below.
+If you have any more shaving tips you know that can prevent shaving irritation and in-grown hair, do leave that in the comment box below.
 We would be glad to hear from you.